PalisadoesFoundation/talawa-api/docs/docs/docs/auto-schema/utilities/recurringEventHelpers/functions/validateRecurrenceRule.md

 `object`

-Object with validation result and any errors
+An object with a boolean `isValid` and an array of error strings.

 ### errors